goerlitz/nlp-classification/notebooks/10kGNAD/README.md

   <pre>distilbert-base-german-cased</pre>
   <img src="images/10kGNAD_simpletrans_distilbert-base-german.png" width="800">
 </div>
 <p>DistilBERT models are smaller and faster than BERT models while still achieving a high accuracy.
-Thus, they are ideal for quick experiments with different parameters.
+Thus, they are ideal for quick experiments with different parameters. (~2.5 min with Tesla V100-SXM2-16GB)
 The best DistilBERT model of <a href="https://wandb.ai/goerlitz/10kGNAD_SimpleTransformers_base">all training runs</a> has an accuracy of <b>89.5%</b> and f1 of <b>89.2%</b>.
 </p>
 </div>